CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

    :lines: 25-28

-See :ref:`features-types` for a list and descriptions of data types supported by CMakePPLang and :ref:`features-classes-member-functions` for more information about writing class member functions.
+See :ref:`features-types` for a list and descriptions of data types supported by the CMakePP language and :ref:`features-classes-member-functions` for more information about writing class member functions.

 .. note::

-   CMakePP will throw an error if it cannot find a function whose signature matches the call you are trying to make.
+   The CMakePP language will throw an error if it cannot find a function whose signature matches the call you are trying to make.
 In other words, the name of the function you are calling and the types of arguments you are passing in must match the function name and argument types in the function definition.

 .. _examples-classes-function-referencing-attributes: